Bautista Alcañiz (Barcelona, active c. 1890–1930)

 Salvio Morbey (Barcelona, active c.
 1880)

-Salvio Morbey was a luthier in Barcelona in the late part of the nineteenth century.
-He built very ornate guitars typical of the period.
+Salvio Morbey was a luthier in late 19th-century Barcelona, known for creating highly ornate guitars typical of the period.

 Pedro Pérez (Barcelona, active c.
 1900s)